 equivalent).
 The AEI will avoid double funding and will not grant projects or parts of projects already funded through other national or EU calls.
 Funding rates The following funding limits are considered eligibility criteria.
 Proposals not respecting these limits could be declared non eligible.
 IMPORTANT: a maximum of two Spanish Partners requesting funding to the AEI in the same Proposal are allowed.
-Maximum direct costs per proposal (overheads can be added to these amounts): Maximum amount per Proposal NOT coordinated by a Spanish partner: If there is only one Spanish partner in the proposal, the maximum funding is 175.000€. • If there are two Spanish partners, the maximum funding amount per proposal is 225.000€.
+Maximum amount per Proposal NOT coordinated by a Spanish partner: • If there is only one Spanish partner in the proposal, the maximum funding is 175.000€. • If there are two Spanish partners, the maximum funding amount per proposal is 225.000€.
 If the Consortium is led by a Spanish Coordinator , the maximum funding amounts per proposal are the following: • if there is only one Spanish Partner in the proposal, acting as Coordinator: € 250.000€. if there is one Spanish Partner in addition to the Spanish Coordinator, the funding limit is € 300.000€.
 Centers formed by different Spanish legal entities will be considered as a unique entity, and thus the maximum funding should not exceed the limits per proposal established above (for example, mixed centers).
 The final funding will take into account the transnational evaluation of the collaborative proposal, the scientific quality of the Spanish group, the added value of the international collaboration, and the financial resources available.
 Eligible costs Personnel costs for temporary employment contracts Direct costs (VAT included) such as current costs, small scientific equipment, disposable materials, travelling expenses, coordination costs, and other costs that can be justified as necessary to carry out the proposed activities.
-Overheads (maximum 15%).
+Overheads (maximum 20%).
 Subcontracting special tasks to EU and non-EU countries (i.e. IT services, etc) is allowed within the limits legally established.
-Additional information Instrument for funding the Spanish groups The instrument for funding the Spanish groups is the Spanish call on RDI projects "International Joint programming (PCI)", applicants are encouraged to consult the PCI2020-1 and PCI 2020-2 since the requirements will be similar.
+Additional information Instrument for funding the Spanish groups The instrument for funding the Spanish groups is the Spanish call on RDI projects "International Joint programming (PCI)", applicants are encouraged to consult the PCI 2020-2 since the requirements will be similar.
+Funding Programme: The framework for this funding action is the Plan Estatal de Investigación Page 68

-The framework for this funding action is the Plan Estatal de Investigación Científica, Técnica e Innovación 2021-2023 .
+Científica, Técnica e Innovación 2021-2023.
 On a national level, the Call will be managed by the Subdivisión de Programas Científico-Técnicos Transversales, Fortalecimiento y Excelencia of the AEI.

-nt to public a for if the n and

-anted I de cal de